Rosemount Rec F.C.: 2024/25

-Following the departure of Lee Cathcart and his staff to Dundonald, a move labelled bizarre by many, plus a mass exodus of players including long serving players such as Luke Adair & Neil Melville, it is a fresh start for the club after former player & 2nd team manager Scott Ritchie, who has assembled his own squad full of young players, with a mind to building for the future, with premiership survival the objective for the club.
-Ultimately the club were not able to create a fairy-tale, and were relegated back to 1A after 2 seasons in the top flight of the NAFL.
+Following the departure of Lee Cathcart and his staff to Dundonald, a move labelled bizarre by many and a mass exodus of players including players such as Luke Adair & Neil Melville, former player & 2nd team manager Scott Ritchie joined the club, who has previously assembled his own squad full of players.
+Ultimately, the club was unable to compete and was relegated back to 1A after 2 seasons in the top flight of the NAFL.